rdbreak/rhce7env/README.md

 If you're using a Mac, Gatekeeper will block virtualbox from installing.
 All you have to do is go to System Preferences and click Allow under the General tab and rerun installation.

+###Linux/Windows
+- [Latest Version of Vagrant](https://www.vagrantup.com/downloads.html) (`wget -c https://releases.hashicorp.com/vagrant/2.0.3/vagrant_2.0.3_x86_64.deb ;sudo dpkg -i vagrant_2.0.3_x86_64.deb`)
+    - Vagrant Plugin - `vagrant plugin install vagrant-guest_ansible`
+- [Latest Version of Virtualbox and Virtual Box Extension Pack](https://www.virtualbox.org/wiki/Downloads), (`sudo apt install vagrant`)

-### Install at once with the command below (Linux/Mac only)
+### (Mac only) Install at once with the command below:
-`brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox ; brew install https://raw.githubusercontent.com/kadwanev/bigboybrew/master/Library/Formula/sshpass.rb ; brew cask install virtualbox-extension-pack`
+`brew install ansible ; brew install python ; brew cask install vagrant ; brew cask install VirtualBox ; brew cask install virtualbox-extension-pack`

-If you're using a Mac, Gatekeeper will block virtualbox from installing.
-All you have to do is go to System Preferences and click Allow under the General tab and rerun installation.
+Now you should be ready to follow the next steps and get the deployment up and running!

 ## Once the above software is installed.
 Do the following if you're running the environment on Mac/Linux:
 1. Create a separate `~/bin` directory and `cd` to it.
 (The directory doesn't have to be `~/bin`, it can be anything you want.)